-In fiscal year 2021-22, the District projects an increased operating budget over the fiscal year 2020-21 primarily due to an expansion of the District's forestry and agricultural technical assistance programs, and a related increase in subrecipients of contracts that the District administers.
+In fiscal year 2022-23, the District projects an increased operating budget over the fiscal year 2021-22 primarily due to an expansion of the District's forestry and watershed health technical assistance programs, and a related increase in subrecipients of contracts that the District administers.
 The District projects an increase in revenues from state contracts, primarily due to a Regional Forest and Fire Capacity Program block grant from the Department of Conservation and a grant from the State Coastal Conservancy for the Wildfire Resilience on Napa County Protected Lands project.
-Additionally, revenues for providing technical assistance to agricultural operations concerning water use efficiency, soil health, pollinator habitat, and carbon farming are expected to increase due to agreements with NRCS, the California Department of Food and Agriculture, and Napa Green.
-The District will begin a new monitoring program through a contract with Napa County Farm Bureau to complete the Napa River and Sonoma Creek Watersheds Vineyard General Permit Monitoring Plan for the Regional Water Quality Control Board.
-The District also anticipates an increase in cash donations from a donor campaign for its new One Million Trees program and a donor-supported environmental education project in Calistoga.
+The District will expand its activities related to watershed health, including increased support for the Napa County Groundwater Sustainability Agency, growing the Stream Watch program, seeking planning and implementation funding to support fish passage barrier remediation and biological monitoring activities, and accelerate the implementation of the group water quality monitoring plan related to compliance with the San Francisco Bay Regional Water Quality Control Board's Vineyard General Permit requirements.
+The District also anticipates an increase in cash donations and grant support for its new Million Trees Napa program and a donor-supported environmental education project in Calistoga.
 It does not anticipate any major changes in its revenues from local public agencies or charges for services.
-The District will not have any revenues from grape sales as it plans to remove most of its vineyard blocks, which are suffering from drought and pest damage.
+It anticipates a reduction in federal funding due to the conclusion of its USDA-NRCS Conservation Innovation Grant funded project and NOAA-BWET funded youth education project.

 The District manages towards financial sustainability for the organization by building a reserve balance and by keeping programs and projects focused to accomplish necessary natural resource conservation in Napa County and those suited to staff expertise.
 The District has identified that grants, especially public agency grants, carry burdened costs that are often not captured in overhead ratios allowed by state and federal funders.
 Indirect cost analysis completed annually by the District demonstrates that actual indirect costs continue to increase and require adjustments in funding strategies dependent on federal and state grants.
 Also, a heavy reliance on public agency grants poses challenges because the sources change frequently, and cash flow can be severely affected during times of recession.
-In fiscal year 2021-22, the District plans to remove its commitment of \$100,000 for capital improvements at the Vineyard because it aims to reduce its expenses related to Vineyard operations and explore leasing the property.
-The District also aims to develop a financing strategy to handle surplus funding in excess of fund balance reserve targets.
+Finally, due to the complexity of managing so many individual grants and contracts, in fiscal year 2022-23 the District will undertake an assessment of the roles and responsibilities, technology, and workflow of its fiscal function and identify opportunities for improvement.